alycat-Yan/hexo-hook/README.md

       secret: '123'

 ```
+**url** is your github repository url.
+For now it only support github webhook.

 **sub** is the path which your markdown files exist.

 **secret** is the secret you set in webhook config page.